AmericanRedCross/mapping-mozzie/docs/tasks/quadarm_prep.md

 ![quad arm overview](../images/quadarm.jpg)

 #### Initial cut and drill
 1. Cut 2 pieces 400 mm in length, and cut 2 pieces 70mm in length.
 The resulting pieces are the two arms that hold the quad motors plus two mounting backplates.
+Use a fine tooth saw.
+Protect your eyes, skin and lungs.
 2. Drill a 9/64" dia hole in the centers of the four pieces.

 #### drill holes for fuselage mount